Theoretical guarantees for stochastic gradient sampling methods via Gaussian convolution inequalities: Introduction

-For kinetic Langevin dynamics, the integrator, stepsize, and friction $\gamma$ jointly determine both the convergence rate and the discretisation bias \cite{BoOw10,leimkuhler2013rational,gouraud2022hmc}, and their effect can change further when stochastic gradients are used.
+\paragraph{UBU discretisation of kinetic Langevin dynamics} For kinetic Langevin dynamics, the integrator, stepsize, and friction $\gamma$ jointly determine both the convergence rate and the discretisation bias \cite{BoOw10,leimkuhler2013rational,gouraud2022hmc}, and their effect can change further when stochastic gradients are used.
 While one can apply an Euler-type scheme to \eqref{eq:kinetic_langevin} (as in SG-HMC \cite{SGHMC}), accurate second-order splitting integrators have been developed and analysed; see \cite{leimkuhler2013rational,sanz2021wasserstein,BUBthesis}.

 An efficient splitting method was introduced in \cite{BUBthesis,alamo2016technique,skeel1999integration} and further studied in \cite{sanz2021wasserstein,ububu}.
 It requires one gradient evaluation per step and has strong order two.
 The method splits \eqref{eq:kinetic_langevin} into